 About the Energy Pathways Series

 President Donald Trump ran for a second term on an “energy abundance” agenda.
 He promised to unleash American energy by ramping up drilling and permitting on public lands, easing regulatory burden for energy companies, and lifting the pause on export authorizations for new liquefied natural gas (LNG) projects.
 This message appealed to companies and policymakers who see U.S. fossil fuel production and exports as a source of economic advantage and geopolitical strength.
-Since 2021, the Infrastructure Investment and Jobs Act, CHIPS and Science Act, and Inflation Reduction Act (IRA) have also introduced critical policy support for renewable energy, clean energy manufacturing, and many related industries.
-Manufacturing investment soared as companies took advantage of new tax incentives.

-Three factors make it important to analyze this dynamic policy environment.
-First is the prospect of strong domestic energy demand.
+These changes have important implications for the evolution of the U.S. energy system—especially as the prospect of strong demand is raising the stakes for near-term planning for all energy sources, from natural gas to nuclear to renewable energy.
 There is bipartisan concern about supplying the energy required for strategically important industries such as artificial intelligence, semiconductor fabrication, and advanced manufacturing.
-Booming demand from data centers is expected to be a major contributor to electricity load growth in the coming decade, although there is a robust debate over the scale of likely demand increases and the moves utilities should make to prepare.
-This has raised the stakes for near-term planning for all energy sources, from natural gas to nuclear to renewable energy.
+Booming demand from data centers is expected to be a major contributor to electricity load growth in the coming decade, although there is a robust debate over the scale of likely demand increases.
+Recent legislative changes could undercut some of the fastest-growing sources of electricity.

 Series Publications